This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 - Combine the instant coffee and boiling water in a small bowl, then let it cool.

 - Combine the brown sugar and the vegetable oil in a large bowl.
-The Greek yoghurt should then be added.
+The Greek yogurt should then be added.

-- One by one, beat the eggs into the mixture as you have added them.
+- One by one, beat the eggs into the mixture as you add them.
 After that, blend once more after adding the vanilla extract.

 - Add the coffee and stir again once the eggs and vanilla have been combined.